nextbike/phrase-swift/README.md

 #### Within an Xcode Project

-1. In Project Settings, on the tab "Package Dependencies", click "+" and add `github.com/nextbike/phrase-swift`
+In Project Settings, on the tab "Package Dependencies", click "+" and add `github.com/nextbike/phrase-swift`
-2. You're done.

 #### `Package.swift`-Based SPM Project